Horsford’s foes call for inquiry, resignation in wake of his affair

 If an allegation is deemed worthy of further investigation, the office refers matters to the House Committee on Ethics, made up of five Democrats and five Republicans.
 The panel is chaired by Rep. Ted Deutch, D-Fla.

-The committee would then decide whether to refer the matter to a subcommittee for further investigation.
+The committee would decide whether to refer the matter to a subcommittee for further investigation.

 It is a lengthy process.
 Issues that have triggered investigations before include allegations of misuse of campaign finances.